ckenk/Hadoop-Spark/README.md

 - [`SparkJava`](./SparkJava) contains the Java based based Spark application.
 - [`Spark2`](./Spark2) contains the Spark2 version of the application.
 - [`MLLibMovieRecom`](./MLLibMovieRecom) a MLLib session to recommend movies using Alternating Least Square (ALS) with Spark ML.

+Note: To create the final Jar file, each project has to be built with IntelliJ IDEA.